| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 and ye shall find rest unto your souls" (Matt.
 11:29-29).

-In order to Learn of Jesus in the way He would have us Learn of Him, we must avoid "private interpretation," and let the "more sure word of prophecy" (2 Peter 1:19-21) establish God's Truth.
-Being infinitely wise, an all-knowing God set a standard by which we may know the meaning of particular Bible verses.
-Both Jesus and the Apostle Paul declared this standard:
+In order to Learn of Jesus in the way He would have us Learn of Him, we must avoid "private interpretation," and let the "more sure word of prophecy" (2 Peter 1:19-21) establish God's intented Truth.
+Peter proclaimed:

 "In the mouth of two or three witnesses shall every word